sjoconnor/fitocracy-api/README.md

 Hitting `localhost:4567/my_lifts` will return JSON with all of your lifts.
 Very soon I will implement a route that will allow access to a specific lifts statistics, but this is a  start.

 You can hit `localhost:4567/my_lifts/Barbell Bench Press`, to get the bench press representation.
 The lift name must match exactly as it does on Fitocracy.

+# TODO

+* Should not have to log in for every request
+	* Keep user session around
+* Actually look up the lifts for a specific exercise
+* Possibly adding good charts for lifts
+* Massive refactor
+	* Eliminate login duplication
+	* Extract pages into objects